convexwf/uim-go/doc/feature/initialization.md

 - Friendships table is intentionally deferred to Phase 2 (not required for MVP)
 - CI/CD pipeline setup is deferred to Phase 3 (Production Readiness)
-- Database migrations use GORM AutoMigrate (manual migrations can be added later)
+- Database migrations use hybrid approach: GORM AutoMigrate for development, SQL migration files for production
+- See [Database Migrations Documentation](./database-migrations.md) for detailed migration strategy and index management
 - All passwords are hashed using bcrypt with cost factor 10
 - JWT tokens use HS256 signing algorithm